Cristina Durán Ph.D., Dean

 New Mexico Highlands University Mission

 New Mexico Highlands University is a public comprehensive university serving our local and global communities.
 Our mission is to provide opportunities for undergraduate and graduate students to attain an exceptional education by fostering creativity, critical thinking and research in the liberal arts, sciences, and professions within a diverse community.
-For more information about our mission, click here.
+Find out more about our mission here.

 The bachelor of social work prepares generalist social work practitioners with the knowledge, skills, values, and ethical principles necessary to practice with Hispanic, American Indian, and other diverse populations of New Mexico and the Southwest.